What is a fuse? Simply put, it's your first line of defense against a short circuit.

 One of the most common types of fuses are blade fuses, which typically have two flat terminals protruding from the fuse element housing.
 The housings are colored by amperage according to the industry standards, and indicator fuse style housings appear clear.
 The clear housing of indicator fuses allows easy visibility to the indicator light showing a fuse is blown.

-To begin, consider the most common type of blade fuse, ATO Fuses.
+To begin, consider the most common type of blade fuse, ATO fuses.
 This basic type of fuse is widely used automotive and marine applications.
 With standard size, color, and varied mounting options, they are an easy choice.
-This style of blade fuse even has a Smart Glow fuse option, to indicate when a fuse is blown and makes it easy to find.
+This style of blade fuse even has a Smart Glow fuse, to indicate when a fuse is blown and makes it easy to find.

 Another type of blade fuse you'll see are the Mini fuses.
 Mini fuses were considered standard in newer vehicles for quite some time, being found in both domestic and foreign cars.
-There is also an indicator fuse option for Minis, as well as a low profile Mini fuse style.
-They are a great choice for when there are numerous electrical circuits, especially due to their small size.
-However, there are some blade fuses even smaller than the Minis!
+There is also a Mini indicator fuse to show when your fuse has blown.
+A low profile mini fuse is a great choice for when there are numerous electrical circuits, especially due to their small size.
+However, there are some blade fuses even smaller than the Mini fuses!

 Last, but not least, are the Maxi blade fuses.
 These are the largest type of blade fuse, and are often found in older vehicles with high amperage circuits.
 Maxi fuses are found in both foreign and domestic cars.
 Maxi indicator fuses are also available.